 There is a little work involved - but I never seem to remember once I'm sitting down to a plate of them; finished with brown butter and poppy seeds.
 I often make these on Sundays - we eat some for lunch and I freeze the rest.
 It's the easiest thing in the world to pull a little bag of them out of the freezer and pop them into waiting boiling water while the butter melts - dinner is ready in less than five minutes.

 Life will be easier if you have a few pieces of special equipment for this dish; namely a pasta machine (I use mine every week so it's a worthwhile investment), a piping bag fitted with a medium-large nozzle, and a fluted round ravioli cutter (roughly 6cm in diameter, pictured below).
-None of these are particularly expensive, but you can also get by with a rolling pin (a little patience), a teaspoon, and a round cookie-cutter.
+None of these are particularly expensive, but you can also get by with a rolling pin, a teaspoon, and a round cookie-cutter.

-The dough for this pasta is a little different than the one I usually make (for fettucine for example) - it's rolled a fraction or two thinner, contains milk and is the only dough to which I add salt - I want it to be a little humid so that it sticks and creates a nice seal.
+The dough for this pasta is a little different than the one I usually make (for fettuccine for example) - it's rolled a fraction or two thinner, contains milk and is the only one to which I add salt - I want it to be a little humid so that it sticks and creates a nice seal.

 Casunziei all'Ampezzana (Beetroot Ravioli with Poppy Seeds)

 Serves 4-6 (approximately 60 ravioli)

 For the filling -

 600 g small beetroots - a little smaller than golf balls (about 20), scrubbed